ibe-uw/tiara/docs/eukaryotic_pipeline.md

-# Eukaryotic MAGs recovery using Tiara.
+# Eukaryotic MAGs recovery using Tiara

 Below we present list of instructions that lead to eukaryotic genomes from metagenomes.